AP analysis: Wide gaps in legal protection of LGBT workers

 Rumors started circulating around the fire station in Byron, Georgia, within a year after the medical treatments began.
 The fire chief's once-crewcut hair was growing longer, and other physical changes were becoming noticeable.
 Keeping quiet was no longer an option.

-The chief said that once members of the Fire Department were told, word spread "faster than a nuclear explosion" through Byron — a city of 4,500 in a peach-farming region outside Macon.
+The chief said that once members of the tiny Fire Department were told, word spread "faster than a nuclear explosion" through Byron — a city of about 4,500 in a farming region outside Macon known for growing Georgia's famous peaches.
 The fire chief was undergoing a gender transition and would continue to run the department as Rachel Mosby.
+A City Hall staffer told Mosby many were stunned because "I was the manliest man anyone had met in their lives."

+"They initially took it very well, much to my surprise," Mosby said.
 "I heard a lot of comments like, 'Chief, you don't have anything to worry about.
-We've got your back,'" Mosby said.
+We've got your back.'"

 It didn't last.
 As a man, Mosby served as Byron's fire chief for a decade until the beginning of 2018.
 Then Mosby started coming to work as a woman, and the city fired her less than 18 months later.
 Her June 4 termination letter cited "lack of performance."
 Mosby insists the only thing that changed was her gender.